Lockheed Martin Vulnerability Disclosure Program

 All submissions must be made by sending to the email address above.

-Lockheed Martin will confirm the receipt of your report within 72 hours of submission.
+If valid, Lockheed Martin will confirm the receipt of your report within 3 business days of submission.

-- Notify Lockheed Martin immediately, and halt all activity, if you encounter personal information/personal data;
+- Halt all activity, and notify Lockheed Martin immediately, if they encounter personal information/personal data.

-- Not to exfiltrate, store, share, destroy, or otherwise compromise any Lockheed Martin, customer, or any third-party data under any circumstances;
+- Do not exfiltrate, store, share, destroy, or otherwise compromise any Lockheed Martin, customer, or any third-party data under any circumstances.

-- Not to take any action that can potentially degrade or stop our systems, assets, products, and platforms, e.g. denial of service (DoS/DDoS) testing;
+- Do not perform any action that can potentially degrade or stop our systems, assets, products, and platforms, e.g. denial of service (DoS/DDoS) testing.

 If you follow the guidelines listed above, Lockheed Martin will not pursue any legal action against you related to your research.

-If at any time you have concerns or are uncertain whether your security research is consistent with this policy, please submit a report through one of our official channels before going any further.
+If at any time you have concerns or are uncertain whether your security research is consistent with this policy, please submit a report through our official channels (email@example.com) before going any further.